NTTDATA-DACH/NTTDATA-DACH.github.io/content/posts/OK-pacer.md

 ## Data Preparation

 The data provided in the GPX file is just a series of discrete points.
-So to turn this into a continuous trail of data, some additional fields need to be calculated:
+So to turn this into a continuous stream of data, some additional fields need to be calculated:

 * Elevation Delta: The difference in elevation to the previous track point.

-* Time Delta: The time difference to the previous track point (Note: With Garmin in hires recording, this is always one second).
+* Time Delta: The time difference to the previous track point (Note: With a Garmin Fenix 6 in hires recording, this is always one second).

 * Distance Delta: The distance to the previous track point (line of sight).

-* Distance Sum: The accumulated distance of the track up tp this trackpoint.
+* Distance Sum: The accumulated distance of the track up to this trackpoint.

 * Distance Segment: The number of the 100m segment this trackpoint belongs to.